 Privacy Notice (ITALIANO) / Privacy Policy (ENGLISH)Cookie Notice (ITALIANO) / Cookies information (ENGLISH)

-Our innovative diagnostic and minimally invasive surgery protocol was published in the scientific journal Pediatric Neurosurgery in 2020 and involves the combination of prone lumbar MRI and the extradural (externum) section of the filum terminale under local anesthesia.
+Our scientific work was published in the scientific journal Pediatric Neurosurgery in 2020 and describes the combination of prone lumbar MRI and innovative minimally invasive surgery using extradural section of the filum terminale under local anesthesia in the diagnosis and treatment of occult tethered cord syndrome.

-In adult patients, occult tethered cord can present as a standalone pathology or in association with slightly descended cerebellar tonsils, 0-4 mm (LLCT), or Chiari malformation.
+In adult patients, occult tethered cord syndrome can present as a stand-alone condition or in association with slightly descended cerebellar tonsils (LLCT) of 0-4 mm, Chiari malformation, Ehlers-Danlos syndrome, or craniocervical instability.

 This scientific work from 2013 was published in an international medical journal by the Japanese colleagues from Hiroshima University.